+Journal: Methods in Ecology in Evolution?

 Introduction

 Remote sensing provides toolsets that allow for better understanding of our environment but the ways we answer scientific questions about changes through space and time need to be rigorous and robust.

 PARTS is a method of statistical inference for remotely sensed spatiotemporal datasets.
 This method was developed to answer ecological questions from these data in a statistical appropriate way – one that accounts for both spatial and temporal autocorrelation.
 PARTS provides a toolset for map-scale hypothesis testing about the existence and drivers of temporal trends.